 NLP is like a user manual for your brain

-Helping people with negative emotions, limiting decisions, phobias, bad habits etc. to get the change and results they want, can be achieved in minutes with the use of NLP.
-Yet so many people suffer their entire lives with these conditions that hold them back.
-NLP is effectively an instruction manual of the brain and how to use it effectively to get the results we truly want.
-NLP is more concerned with how people do “a problem” and to overcome it, rather than why and wanting to analyse it.
+NLP can help in all areas of your business coaching and personal life.
+We use NLP as part of our business coaching London sessions which can help with negative emotions, limiting decisions, phobias, bad habits, communication skills etc. to get the change and results you want.
+These results can often be achieved in a very short amount of time.
+In NLP we are more concerned with how people do “a problem” and to overcome it, rather than why and wanting to analyse it.
 You see analyzing the problem, only serves to prolonging the “problem.”

 NLP stands for Neuro-Linguistic Programming and comes from:

-Neuro: The study of the mind and nervous system (how we think), through which our experience is processed, how we re-present the outside world to ourselves via our five senses:
+Neuro: “The study of the mind and nervous system (how we think), through which our experience is processed, how we re-present the outside world to ourselves via our five senses:”

-Linguistic: The study of language and how we use it.
-Language and other non-verbal communication systems through which our neural representations are coded, ordered and given meaning.
+Linguistic: “The study of language and how we use it.
+Language and other non-verbal communication systems through which our neural representations are coded, ordered and given meaning.”
 Includes:

 - Words (Self Talk)

-Programming: The sequence of our actions, how we motivate ourselves to achieve our goals.
-The ability to discover and utilise the programs that we run (our communication to ourselves and others) in our neurological systems to achieve our specific and desired outcomes.
+Programming: “The sequence of our actions, how we motivate ourselves to achieve our goals.
+The ability to discover and utilize the programs that we run (our communication to ourselves and others) in our neurological systems to achieve our specific and desired outcomes.”

 Who created NLP?

-NLP was originally created in the 1970’s by Richard Bandler and John Grindler, who studied experts in their own fields to understand how they achieved their phenomenal results.
+NLP was originally created in the 1970’s by Richard Bandler and John Grinder, who studied experts in their own fields to understand how they achieved their phenomenal results.
 People like Virginia Satir, a renowned family therapist and Milton Erickson, a very accomplished hypnotherapist, who practiced for 60 years.
 Using the techniques they learned, they found that you could help other people make positive changes in their lives.

 Richard Bandler defined NLP as:

 “An attitude and mythology that leaves behind a trail of techniques.”
-Through modelling this “excellence” by taking on the values, beliefs, behaviours and mental sequencing in people who are “excellent” in what they do, so that you can teach others and use their ways yourself.
+Through modelling this “excellence” by taking on the values, beliefs, behaviors and mental sequencing in people who are “excellent” in what they do, so that you can teach others and use their ways yourself.
 Thus, NLP is how to use the language of the mind to consistently achieve our specific and desired outcomes.